Accredited Online Mediation and Arbitration Training

 Length: 12 weeks

-- Meets the 127 hours required by OAFM for the Accredited Intergenerational Mediator (AccIM) designation.
+• This certificate is recognized for the 127 hours required by OAFM for the Accredited Intergenerational Mediator (AccIM) designation.

 Career opportunities: Cases commonly revolve around inheritance disputes, caregiving arrangements, substitute decision making, driving and transportation, and end-of-life decisions.